NGWA supports funding for the National Ground-Water Monitoring Network

-The NGWMN was authorized in the 2009 SECURE Water Act.
+The National Ground-Water Monitoring Network (NGWMN) was authorized in the 2009 SECURE Water Act.

 Funding is used to create cooperative agreements between the U.S. Geological Survey (USGS) and state and local agencies, which will help to begin implementation of the national network.